MichaelAkridge-NOAA/ai4me-cookbook/_sources/content/02_module/01_best_practices_for_annotation.md

     - No space should exist between an object, and it's bounding box.
     - No objects should be missing a label.

+# Precision & Accuracy
+- **Precision** indicates the consistency of annotations
+- **Accuracy** refers to how close the annotated data is to the true values

+> High accuracy and precision lead to better-trained models by reducing noise

 ## What about Partially Visible (Occluded) Objects (like urchins)?
 - Two main approaches.
 No right or wrong answer.
 - **Experimentation** and then **consistency** is key.